alejosilvalau/coding-interview-prep/SystemsExpert/Design Tinder/design-tinder.md

 The **userId** is a field that gets automatically assigned to the user the profile gets created or updated.
 The **geolocation** field can be updated when the user opens the app.
 It will update the value of the field if the user is on a different location than it's previous stored location.

 All this data takes around ~2KB per profile as an upper bound.
 We have estimated that tinder has 50 million users world wide.
 Therefore, the system will need 2KB * 50.000.000 == 100GB of storage per region.
-As we estiate to have 10-50 regional databases, the system will need 100GB * 10-50 == 1-5TB in total.
+As we estimate to have 10-50 regional databases, the system will need 100GB * 10-50 == 1-5TB in total.

 1-5TB is a very logical and manageable space for an app of this scale.